JingjingWeng/JingjingWeng.github.io/_pages/about.md

   - /about.html
 ---

+Hi, I am Jingjing Weng.
 Welcome to my personal website!

-I am Jingjing Weng, a final-year PhD candidate of Operations and Supply Chain Management at Fox School of Business, the Temple University.
+I am a final-year PhD candidate in Operations and Supply Chain Management at Fox School of Business, Temple University.
+I am fortunate to be co-advised by Professor Guangwen Kong and Professor Subodha Kumar.

+My research interest broadly centers on behavior-aware operations management and data-driven optimization.